python/cpython/Doc/library/stdtypes.rst

 The Ellipsis Object
 -------------------

-This object is mostly used by extended slice notation (see :ref:`slicings`).
+This object is commonly used by slicing (see :ref:`slicings`).
 It supports no special operations.
 There is exactly one ellipsis object, named :const:`Ellipsis` (a built-in name).

 It is written as ``Ellipsis`` or ``...``.